cert-manager/website/content/en/docs/contributing/contributing-flow.md

 If the pull request contains a critical bug fix then this should be cherry picked in to the current stable cert-manager branch and [released as a patch release](../release-process/#patch-releases).

-To trigger the cherry-pick process, add a comment to the Github PR For example:
+To trigger the cherry-pick process, add a comment to the GitHub PR.
+For example:
 ```
 /cherry-pick release-x.y
 ```

-The jetstack-bot will then create a new branch and a PR against the release branch, which should be reviewed, approved and merged using the process described above.
+The `jetstack-bot` will then create a new branch and a PR against the release branch, which should be reviewed, approved and merged using the process described above.